Primacy of European Union law: Malta

+Netherlands

+The Constitution of the Kingdom of the Netherlands (Dutch: Grondwet) functions as a codification of political practice rather than a normative collection of robust guarantees.
+As in the United Kingdom, the legislature has broad authority to define constitutional law as well as limits on the protection of rights.
+The Grondwet enshrines neither an absolute right to a fair trial, life, or property, and it provides few guidelines for the formation of governments.
+Moreover, judicial review of the constitutionality of parliamentary acts was prohibited in 1848.

+Nevertheless, EU integration has been a relatively seamless process due to the Netherlands’ monist legal order, which considers international law on par with national law even absent any implementing statute.
+Treaty review powers have consequently expanded the authority of Dutch courts significantly, with the EU's Charter of Fundamental Rights serving as a de facto judicially-enforceable bill of rights.
+The Netherlands ensures that its judges are informed of EU law by offering relevant courses through the Training and Study Centre for the Judiciary, and by providing each court with an expert Coordinator for European Law responsible for offering guidance on practical legal applications.

 Poland

 While Poland rejects the idea of Primacy of European Union law as defined in case law on basis of the ruling K 18/04 of The Constitutional Tribunal it follows article 91. sec 3. of Constitution which gives international organization ability to formulate law that can overwrite Polish statutes.
 The law has priority in conflict with the statutes if the law is concurrent to the text of the treaty that constitutes that international organization.
 The ratified international agreement also overwrites the statutes if the statute is impossible to reconcile with the agreement on basis of article 91. sec 2.

-The tribunal also have ruled that EU law can not override the Polish constitution.
+The tribunal has also ruled that EU law can not override the Polish constitution.
 In a conflict between EU law and the constitution, constitution prevails.
 Poland can then make a sovereign decision as to how conflict EU law vs Constitution should be resolved (by changing the constitution, seeking to change the EU law or leaving the EU).

 On 7 October 2021, Poland's Constitutional Tribunal ruled that some provisions of the EU treaties and some EU court rulings go against Poland's highest law.

-Former members

-United Kingdom
+Slovakia

+26 September 2025, The National Council of Slovakia passed the government's constitutional amendment.
+It will give national law precedence over EU law in matters concerning "national identity", including issues of family and gender.